 With the dog’s name: Duke, in my mind along with his description, I set off on my own walk, while the lady reversed her car from its spot and left.
 The thought that this poor animal might still be about, and his owner not so much, made me determined to find him.
 I shouted, ‘DUKE,’ and to my joy, a slim dog resembling a short haired, golden and grey German Shepherd, came pelting towards me from a thicket.

 But did he allow himself to be caught?
 Not on your Nellie.
 By the time my two dogs had given him the once over and I had untangled a lead from my jacket pocket, the poor frightened creature had run off again.

 I ran pathetically after him calling his name, but I couldn’t keep up.
 Instead of Duke, I came upon a man, also calling ‘Duke!’
 This, it turned out was the husband of the distraught woman I had met at the entrance.
 We agreed to head in different directions but call as I might, Duke remained stubbornly hidden.

 Meanwhile, Milo had dumped his ball somewhere and seemed to have no idea where.
 This is now a daily occurrence, but I hope some other dog is gaining huge sport-ball benefit.
 At the same time, Hooper, my step-dog was giving chase to skylarks with loud and glorious barks, his Spaniel ears flapping among the grasses, his body lost to sight.
-This was beginning to be a painful experience.
+This was becoming a painful experience.